camunda-cloud/camunda-platform-7-kubernetes-example/docs/camunda-BPM-on-kubernetes.md

 [...]
 ```

-> **Note:** You could also use Kustomize to patch the deployment for different environments using an overlay: (example)[https://github.com/kubernetes-sigs/kustomize/tree/master/examples/springboot].
+> **Note:** You could also use Kustomize to patch the deployment for different environments using an overlay: [example](https://github.com/kubernetes-sigs/kustomize/tree/master/examples/springboot).

 > **Note:** the use of `valueFrom: secretKeyRef`.
-Please use this [wonderful feature of Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), even during development.
+Please use this [wonderful feature of Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), even during development, to keep your secrets secure.

 You probably already have a system for manage kube secrets.
 If not, some options include:
 - Encrypting them with your cloud provider's KMS, and then injecting them into K8S as secrets through a CD pipeline